KaiiMenai/pands-project/analysis.md

 ## Logistic Regression Model

 Although a linear regression model has previously been used to analyse the data, it is possible to predict a species based on the measurements taken from a flower through using a logistic regression model.
-Using a Logistic Regression Model on the iris dataset is appropriate due to the relatively small size of the dataset (Log Regression Models work well with small, linearly separable datasets).
+Using a Logistic Regression Model on the Iris dataset is appropriate due to the relatively small size of the dataset (Log Regression Models work well with small, linearly separable datasets).
 The model is good for multi-class classification, as seen in the dataset with the 'species' classifications.
 When looking at the results of the logistic regression model, there are some things that should be taken into consideration.
-The iris dataset is relatively small, and when it is split on a species level, it has even fewer values.
+The Iris dataset is relatively small, and when it is split on a species level, it has even fewer values.
 Although Logistic Regression Models work well on small datasets, splitting the dataset into multiple species creates a condensed dataset  and may, not be representative of the wider population. (https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html;
 https://www.ibm.com/think/topics/logistic-regression)